 - We provide services to publishers and schools (and others) on their content projects.

 - Our founders run a non-profit trust that runs a library.

 Over the years, we’ve worked with over 200 schools, 2,000 teachers, and 2,00,000 students.
 We’re neutral in the industry and have collaborated with everyone.
 We have a large spread of work under our belly, and have done all of this commercially – not via grants, and also without “VC funding.”

 We’re a neutral, independent company which has a breadth of experience in the Indian children’s literature industry, both as creators and as sellers.
 If we don’t do this, then who will?

-What’s the process of selecting the awards?
+Q: What’s the selection process behind the BICW Awards?

-- We send emails to publishers.
+- We send out emails to publishers.

-- They send us the books.
+- They send us their books.